To learn more about sustainable finance you can contact us at:

 Principal Adverse Impacts on Sustainability (PAI) are understood to refer to “negative externalities” of economic activities, i.e. the effects of investment decisions and investment advice that lead to negative impacts on sustainability factors.
 The PAIs are listed in Delegated Regulation (EU) 1288/2022 and are differentiated into environmental PAIs and social PAIs and are divided into mandatory and supplementary.

-Each individual Bank affiliated with the Group qualifies as a "Financial Adviser" under the SFDR Regulation insofar as it provides the service of investment advice (learn more about the Definitions).
+Each individual Bank affiliated with the Group qualifies as a "Financial Adviser" under the SFDR Regulation insofar as it provides the service of investment advice.

 Principal Adverse Impacts in investment advice